DUI vs. DWI

 - Increased car insurance costs — or loss of coverage.

-After a DUI or DWI, the driver is sometimes required to install an ignition interlock device on the steering wheel of their car.
+After a DUI or DWI, the driver is sometimes required to install an ignition interlock device on the steering wheel of their personal vehicle.
 This built-in breathalyzer ensures the driver has a 0.0% BAC in order to start the car.

-Based on The Zebra's database of insurance rate data, the most affordable car insurance company after a DUI is Liberty Mutual.
-Of course, you should gather personalized quotes to see which company cheapest for you given the uniqueness of individual driver profiles.
+Based on The Zebra's database of insurance rate data, the most affordable car insurance company after a DUI is Progressive.
+Of course, you should gather personalized quotes to see which company is cheapest for you given the uniqueness of individual driver profiles.
 In order to apply for a new car insurance policy after a DUI, the offender may need to submit an SR-22 through his or her local DMV.
 An SR-22 is proof of insurance coverage, usually filed by an insurer on behalf of a driver (usually for a fee).
 If the insurance company does not submit an SR-22, the driver may be responsible for furnishing it.